 Since relocating in London, Berber has had four solo shows and has participated in six group exhibitions around city.
 He has also completed two hand-drawn animations which have gotten the attention of the BBC, InsideArt and Vimeo Staff Picks.

-In summer 2015 he was invited to Bosnia and Hercegovina by N. Delić and A. Dupanović for a series of solo exhibition at the City Gallery Bihać, National Gallery of Bosnia and Hercegovina in Sarajevo and G&M Gallery in Tuzla.
+In summer 2015 he is invited to Bosnia and Hercegovina by N. Delić and A. Dupanović for a series of solo exhibitions at the City Gallery Bihać, the National Gallery in Sarajevo and the G&M Gallery in Tuzla.

-At the beginning of 2016 he pubblished with Admir Lješčanin “Fairy tale about the Moon” for the “DUGA CENTER”, Kulen Vakuf.
-A humanitarian project that provide shelter for children in Bosnia-AndHercegovina.
+At the beginning of 2016 he publishes with Admir Lješčanin “Fairy tale about the Moon” for the “DUGA CENTER” – a humanitarian project that provides shelter for children in Bosnia and Herzegovina.

-Beginning of 2017 he is invited by Serre Torrigiani in Piazza dei Tre Re and the Arch.Chiara Fanigliulo to create an 80m2 installation for the “Estate Fiorentina”, Florence.
+At the beginning of 2017 he is invited by the architect Chiara Fanigliulo and Serre Torrigiani in Piazza dei Tre Re in Florence to create an 80 square meter installation for the “Estate Fiorentina”.

 That same summer he returns to the tuscan capital for a solo show called “Toxc Cadmium” at Aria Art Gallery, curated by Antonio Budetta.
 He is represented by said gallery at the “CI” Contemporary Istanbul Art Fair 2017.

 At the end of 2017 he starts collaborating with VS Arte, a historical gallery in the heart of Milan (Brera).
 In summer-autumn 2018, Tarik produces a solo show named “Windsor Beauties” at the location in Istambul of Aria Art Gallery.